nielsvoss/hexmanager/README.md

 Some types of nonpattern iotas are not yet listed above, and not all types are available.
 Please file an issue on this repository if a type you would like is not available.

+### Lists

+There are type types of listsh, each using either the `{}` and `[]` brackets.

+Both types of brackets can be on the same line as other code without requiring a semicolon to separate them.

+#### Logical Lists - Curly Brackets

+The `{}` denote a logical list, the type of list you will probably be using most often.
+Adding `{` and `}` to your code will enclose the code they surround in the `Introspection` and `Retrospection` patterns.
+This allows you to use them to add an extra level of nesting to your code.

+Note that even though `{` basically just adds an `Introspection` iota, it still requires a matching `}` due to the way it is implemented.
+If you just want to insert an `Introspection` iota without requiring a matching `Retrospection` (which is a very rare situation), you can litterally just type `Introspection` as a pattern iota.

+#### Data Lists - Square Brackets

+The `[]` denote a data list, which is like if you just inserted a list iota into the spell directly.
+You probably need to use `Consideration` to get the spell to work if you use Data Lists.

+In general, you won't need Data Lists very frequently.

+Data Lists are the only nonpattern iota type which do not need to start with a `hyphen`.